codepath/android_guides/Configuring-a-Parse-Server.md

     * Set `APP_ID` for the app identifier.
 If you do not set one, the default is set as `myAppId` (see [the source code] (https://github.com/ParsePlatform/parse-server-example/blob/master/index.js#L14-L18).
     * Set `PARSE_MOUNT` to '/`.
 This setting is needed to enable Client SDK's to talk to your Parse instance.
 7. Deploy the Heroku app.
 The app should be hosted at `https://<app name>.herokuapp.com`.

+The important file to review for the Parse server example is [here](https://github.com/ParsePlatform/parse-server-example/blob/master/index.js).
+You can see that it takes a few environment variables to run.

 ### Testing Deployment